 Fashion is a cultural heritage: it is important to give young designers the opportunity to discover the work and techniques of their predecessors.
 Azzedine Alaïa

 Olivier Saillard ph.
 Julien Mouffron-Gardner

-While being attentive to Azzedine Alaïa’s desires in the preservation of his memory and a commitment to education, the Foundation proposes a program of conferences on the study and preservation of costume and fashion archives, as well as teaching the history of fashion.
+The Foundation pursues an educational mission through collaborations with schools and fashion institutions and also awards grants to visionary young fashion talent.
+While being attentive to Azzedine Alaïa’s desires in the preservation of his memory and a commitment to education, the Foundation proposes a program of support for cultural activities, conferences on the study and preservation of costume and fashion archives, as well as teaching the history of fashion.

 THE NETWORK CULTURE(S) DE MODE.

 The Foundation supports the network “Culture(s) de Mode” in its initiatives for research and the promotion of the diffusion of knowledge with conferences on the study and preservation of costume and fashion archives.